Sam Lansky: Career

 Lansky studied at Vassar College and The New School, where he graduated with a degree in creative writing.
-Subsequently he worked as a freelance music critic, contributing to New York magazine, The Atlantic, Esquire, and Out, among others.
+Subsequently, he worked as a freelance music critic, contributing to New York magazine, The Atlantic, Esquire, and Out, among others.
 Lansky joined the editorial staff of Time in 2014 and became their West Coast editor in 2018.
 He interviewed and profiled Taylor Swift for Time after she was picked as the Person of the Year in 2023.

 In 2016, he released his first book The Gilded Razor, a memoir of his troubled teenage years.
 Lansky's debut novel, Broken People, was published by Hanover Square Press in 2020.
 In 2023, it was reported that he was the ghostwriter of Britney Spears' memoir, The Woman in Me.

+He is the ghost writer of the controversial memoir, The Tell, which allegedly describes the childhood, sexual assault experiences of venture capitalist Amy Griffin.
+Lansky was sued in California state court for his role in drafting the memoir, which allegedly stole the childhood sexual experiences of another woman.

-Lansky was an executive producer of Tommy Dorfman’s directorial debut I Wish You All the Best (2024) and was a co-writer of the sequel I Know What You Did Last Summer (2025).
+Lansky was an executive producer of Tommy Dorfman's directorial debut I Wish You All the Best (2024) and was a co-writer of the sequel I Know What You Did Last Summer (2025).